GaloisInc/crucible/crux-llvm/README.md

 sequential file descriptors.
 In contrast, the real program would allocate the same file descriptor to both (as only one branch would be taken).

+# Test suite

+The `crux-llvm` test suite is implemented in `test/Test.hs`, and the accompanying test case data can be found under `test-data`.
+Each test case comprises a C or LLVM bitcode file that is provided as input to `crux-llvm`, along with an expected output file.
+For most test cases, this expected output file will be named `<test-case>.z3.good`; this picks Z3 as a default solver to use when simulating the test case.
+There are also a handful of tests that require other solvers, e.g., `abd-test-file-32.cvc5.good`.

 # Acknowledgements

 Crux is partly based upon work supported by the Defense Advanced